This is based on opinion. Please don't list it on a work's trope example list.

 After defeating the Zombot Dinotronic Mechasaur, Zomboss mentions he has no other choice than to launch "Project Paradox".
 This could be really bad.

 The Newspaper Zombie in the sequel, after his newspaper has been destroyed.
-He moves AND eats so fast that he literally destroys non-defensive plants in less than a quarter of a second, and can easily run through your defences if you're not prepared.
+He moves AND eats so fast that he literally destroys non-defensive plants in less than a quarter of a second, and can easily run through your defenses if you're not prepared.